TSchaefSE/Pizza-Shop-System/README.md

 - Ensured accurate subtotal, tax, and total calculations throughout the order flow.
 - Worked on JSON-based persistence and handled edge cases such as empty or duplicated orders.
-- Contributed to reporting and receipt generation by aggregating saved order data.
+- Integrated reporting output into the broader application workflow and UI.

 UI and Controller Work:
 - Designed and implemented interactive JavaFX screens, including the Customize